KevCaz/KevCaz.github.io/content/notes/biblio/cittaion_orcid.md

 <br>

-There are teo cool R :package: that allow one to retrieve and format a set of publications from using an ORCID: [rorcid](https://docs.ropensci.org/rorcid) retrieve information publicly available on a given ORCID, which includes the DOIs of the publications listed and
+There are two R :package: that allow one to retrieve and format a set of publications from using an ORCID: [rorcid](https://docs.ropensci.org/rorcid) retrieve information publicly available on a given ORCID, which includes the DOIs of the publications listed and